 Interest rate risk is the risk that the fair values or future cash flows of the Company's financial instruments will fluctuate because of changes in market interest rates.
 Interest rate risk arises from the interest rate impact on cash and cash equivalents because these are the financial instruments held by the Company that are impacted by interest based on variable market interest rates.
-The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
+The Company manages interest rate risk by maintaining an investment policy for short-term investments and cash held in banks, which focuses on preservation of capital and liquidity.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banking institutions.
 The Company monitors its exposure to interest rates closely and has not entered into any derivative contracts to manage its risk.
-As at December 31, 2020, the weighted average interest rate earned on our cash and cash equivalents was 0.93%.
-With other variables unchanged, a change in the annualized interest rate of a hundred basis points at December 31, 2020 would impact after-tax net loss by approximately \$486,000.
+As at December 31, 2022, the weighted average interest rate earned on our cash and cash equivalents was 3.95%.
+With other variables unchanged, a change in the annualized interest rate of a hundred basis points at December 31, 2022, would impact after-tax net loss by approximately \$14,000.